erickmattoso/braskem_playbook/docs/methodology/Overview.md

-**Data Science Process Lifecycle**
+**Digital Factory Process Lifecycle**

 Is an iterative agile methodology, the main goal is to deliver predictive analytics and intelligent applications efficiently.
 Helps improve team collaboration and it's good to understand how team works best together.

-This Document has the goal to create a solid **Data Science Licycle definition**, with a **Standardized Project Structure**, well defined **Infraestructure and Resources** for DS projects and **Tools and Utilities** to manage the project execution.
+This Document has the goal to create a solid **Digital Factory Licycle definition**, with a **Standardized Project Structure**, well defined **Infraestructure and Resources** for DS projects and **Tools and Utilities** to manage the project execution.

 In this **Lifecyle** we have **four phases**:
 - **Business Understanding**